AthX Logo← Back to Blog

 Pool D standings (after Venezuela 6–2 Netherlands, March 6)

 The top two teams after round-robin play (through March 11) advance to the quarterfinals in Houston.
 Venezuela is 1-0 (6 RS, 2 RA).
-The Dominican Republic, Israel, and Nicaragua have yet to play; the Netherlands is 0-1 and faces Nicaragua next (Saturday); Venezuela faces Israel Saturday night.
+The Netherlands faces Nicaragua on Saturday at 12 p.m.
+ET (Tubi); Venezuela faces Israel on Saturday at 7 p.m.
+ET (FS2).

 Pool D context and what's next